ottok/rocksdb/debian/README.source.md

 maintainer will cherry-pick it to other branches as needed.

 The Debian packaging repository will only accept changes in the `debian/` subdirectory.
-Any fix for upstream code should be contributed directly to upstream.
+Any fix for upstream code should be ideally contributed directly to upstream and carried in Debian alone only in special cases.

 ## Adding a patch to the Debian packaging